DennisPing/Windows-10-Cpp-MinGW64/README.md

 target_link_libraries(${PROJECT_NAME} sfml-graphics sfml-window sfml-system)
 ```

-## :eight: Copy/paste all the MinGW-64 .dll files into your `/bin` folder.
+## :eight: Copy/paste all the MinGW-64 .dll files into your project `/bin` folder.
   - For some reason, `make` cannot automatically find the GCC compiler's .dll files.
-  - So lets dump all the .dll files in this `/bin` folder.
+  - So lets copy/paste all the .dll files in our project `/bin` folder.
   - My GCC .dll files were here: `C:\ProgramData\chocolatey\lib\mingw\tools\install\mingw64\bin`

 ## :nine: Build your Project

-  - Go into your bin folder
+  - Go into your project `/bin` folder
   - Type `cmake ..`
   - Type `make`
   - Pray that it works :pray: